John Harrington (American politician)

-John Mark Harrington (born 1956) is the Commissioner of the Minnesota Department of Public Safety for the U.S. State of Minnesota, appointed by Governor Tim Walz.
-He has served since January 2019.
+John Mark Harrington (born 1956) is a former commissioner of the Minnesota Department of Public Safety for the U.S. State of Minnesota, appointed by Governor Tim Walz.
+He served from 2019 to 2023.
 Harrington previously served as Chief of the Saint Paul Police Department (2004-2010) and Chief of the Metro Transit Police (2012-2019) in Minneapolis–Saint Paul.
 He is a former member of the Minnesota Senate who represented District 67, which includes portions of the city of Saint Paul in Ramsey County.
 A Democrat, he is a teacher and manager at Metropolitan State University in Saint Paul.

 Biography

 Early life, education and career

 John Harrington grew up in Chicago until he finished high school at De La Salle Institute.
-He received his Bachelor of Arts from Dartmouth College in Hanover, New Hampshire, where he majored in Far East religion and minored in Chinese.
+He received his Bachelor of Arts from Dartmouth College, where he majored in Far East religion and minored in Chinese.
 He earned a master's degree in education from the University of St. Thomas in Saint Paul, Minnesota.
 He also graduated from the FBI National Academy, the National Executive Institute, and the Harvard Senior Management Institute.
 Harrington began his police career in 1977 at the Saint Paul Police Department, working his way up the chain of command from patrol officer.
 He was selected as chief of police in 2004 and served in that role until 2010.
-As chief of police, he addressed some of Saint Paul’s most difficult problems, developing innovative programs that greatly reduced domestic violence and gang involvement.
+As chief of police, he addressed some of Saint Paul's most difficult problems, developing innovative programs that greatly reduced domestic violence and gang involvement.
 He also increased the diversity of the police department by 40% and worked with the private sector to increase police resources.

 State Senate

 Harrington was elected to the Senate in 2010, running after Senator Mee Moua decided not to seek reelection.
-Before winning the November general election, he won the August primary against eight challengers.
+Before winning the November general election, he defeated eight challengers in the August primary.
 He was a member of the Education, the Judiciary and Public Safety, and the Local Government and Elections committees.
-In addition, he was appointed to the Senate Ethics Committee and Redistricting Committee.
+He was also appointed to the Senate Ethics Committee and Redistricting Committee.
 His special legislative concerns included public safety, education, and employment.
 Harrington vacated his seat weeks before the November 2012 election and was named chief of the Metro Transit Police.